Revis: Places for Breathing (2002–2003)

-It was during the five weeks of recording that the band was forced to change its name to Revis because a UK band had been using the Orco name for six years compared to the American band's three years.
-They chose the name "Revis" after their close friend and guitar tech Jason Revis who had been with the band since its inception even without pay; only through their joining a major label would he finally start being paid.
+During this time, they were forced to change their name, as a British band by the name Orco already existed.
+They chose "Revis" after their close friend and guitar tech Jason Revis.

-The end result of their efforts was a debut album entitled Places for Breathing, which was released on May 20, 2003.
-The album debuted at No. 1 on Billboard's Heatseekers chart, selling 10,000 copies in its opening week, and peaked at No. 115 on the Billboard Top 200.
+The debut album, Places for Breathing, produced by Don Gilmore, was released in May 2003.
+It opened at no. 1 on Billboard's Heatseekers chart, selling 10,000 copies in its first week, and peaking at no. 115 on the Billboard Top 200.

-Revis released two singles to rock radio hits, "Caught in the Rain", and "Seven".
-The first single, "Caught in the Rain" peaked at number 8 on the Mainstream Rock Radio charts during a 26-week chart run, and was on the Billboard Alternative Rock charts for 16 weeks, peaking at number 20.
+Revis released two singles, "Caught in the Rain" and "Seven", the first of which peaked at number 8 on the Mainstream Rock Radio charts during a 26-week chart run and remained on the Billboard Alternative Rock charts for 16 weeks, peaking at number 20.
 It was also featured in the movie Daredevil and its respective soundtrack, Daredevil: The Album.
-The second single, "Seven", charted on Billboard's Mainstream Rock chart, but only peaking at number 29 over its ten weeks on the chart.
+The second single, "Seven", charted on Billboards Mainstream Rock chart but only peaked at number 29 over ten weeks.

-The band's hometown of Carbondale announced May 19, 2003 "Revis Day" in tribute to the group.
+The band's hometown of Carbondale announced May 19, 2003, "Revis Day", in tribute to the group.

-The band went on to support the album by touring with popular groups like Oleander, and Evanescence, and playing the 2003 Nintendo Fusion Tour.
+Revis went on to support the album by touring with groups like Oleander and Evanescence and playing the 2003 Nintendo Fusion Tour.